State Tax Filing Resources

 All employers are required to file Forms TAX020 and TAX026 electronically through the Idaho Employer Portal.
 You are required to create an online account in the Idaho Employer Portal.
 You can access the Employer Portal Detailed User Guide to get more information about registration.

-Idaho reinstated the Administrative Reserve Tax surcharge in 2023.
+Idaho reinstated the Administrative Reserve Tax surcharge in 2023; this surcharge is also in place in 2024.
 The surcharge is 17% of your state unemployment insurance (SUI) rate.

 Although the rates are separated on your agency rate notice, they aren’t broken out on your SUI return.